Code-Institute-Submissions/memory_game_ms2/readme.md

 * Game should know how to handle matched and unmatched cards
 * Game should return unmatched card pairs to hidden state
 * Game should display the current number of moves a user has made
-* A restart button should allow the player reset the game board.
+* A restart button should allow the player to reset the game board.
 * A start screen should introduce the game purpose and instructions for play
 * Buttons should allow navigation between screens
 * A congratulations modal should appear when the player matches all cards.
 The modal can be closed.